Tudat/NumericalAstrodynamicsAssignments_2020/README.md

 ## usage: do once

-0. If you don't have pip: open Anaconda prompt and browse to the directory of this readme and run:
+0. If you don't have pip: open Anaconda prompt and browse to the directory of this readme:
 ```
 cd /home/<your path to the repository folder>/
-python get-pip.py
 ```

 1. To use this package, first make a new conda environment and activate (it this automatically installs everything you need)